Azure Service Bus

 This is sufficient to enable you to create the mapping with your queue.

-Reading from Topic
+Reading from Topics

 In order to be reading from the topic there are two additional parameters that you need to pass with your KCQL mapping in the PROPERTIES part: